How “Choose How You Move” affects Old Hickory

 July’s neighborhood meeting hosted two guests on behalf of the Choose How You Move proposal.
 Kendra Abkowitz, Senior Director of Sustainability and Resilience, and Jeff Morris, Executive Director of How Nashville Moves, discussed the importance of the proposal for Davidson County as a whole and its specific impact on District 11.

-The plan contains the installation of sidewalks in three locations:
+The plan contains the installation of sidewalks in three locations in Old Hickory:

 The board flagged concern over a total lack of sidewalks in parts of Old Hickory, particularly Rayon City.
 Abkowitz and Morris stated that with how this proposal is funded, more NDOT funding can be freed up elsewhere for projects like sidewalks.